 What is an overload?

-Isolated usage peaks do not mean that your site is overloaded.
-We can only speak of an overload if the RAM load is at 100 percent over a longer period of time.
-An overload can be caused, for example, by working in the WordPress admin dashboard in parallel - especially when working with page builders or in the case of larger imports.
+Sporadic consumption peaks do not mean that your website is overloaded.
+You can only speak of an overload if the RAM load is at 100 percent over a longer period of time.
+An overload can be caused, for example, by parallel work in the WordPress admin Dashboard - especially when working with page builders - or by larger imports.

 If the RAM usage is in the range of high or very high for a longer period of time, this is called high RAM usage.
 Again, a high RAM usage isn't necessarily a cause for concern.
 It's only indicates that many processes have to be processed on your site.
 This can happen, for example, when you're working with plugins or themes that require a lot of PHP memory.

-If the RAM on your site is used at full capacity, i.e. is at 100 percent over a long period of time, then errors and failures may occur on your site.
+However, if your website's RAM is at capacity, i.e. at 100 per cent for a long period of time, then your sitemay experience errors and failures.

 High RAM usage is only a symptom